schmouk/CppRandLib/README.md

-### Well199937c  -  2^19,937 periodicity
+### Well199937c  --  2^19,937 periodicity

-**Well199937c** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'ECcuyer and Makoto Matsumoto in [6].
+**Well199937c** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'Ecuyer and Makoto Matsumoto in [6].
 This PRNG uses linear recurrence based on primitive characteristic polynomials associated with left- and right- shifts and xor operations to fastly evaluate pseudo-random numbers suites.

 It offers a long period of value 2^19,937 - i.e. 4.32e+6,001 - with short computation time and 624 integers 32-bits coded memory consumption - just as the Mersenne-Twister algorithm).
 It escapes the zeroland at a very fast pace.